william0863/e-blindtest/README.md

 -   Local storage of the most recent score

 ## Getting Started
+Even if the project is not online anymore, you can still play!
+Follow these steps :

 -   Clone the repository
 -   Open index.html in your browser